Expert tips from our design consultants to help you choose the best height and width for your face mount curtain track.

 Example: Your window is 2000 mm wide with ample wall space either side.
 2000 mm / 0.7 = 2857 mm track width.

-you can work out how much of your glass will be covered by the curtain stack.
+For wall to wall windows and sliding doors, you can work out how much of your glass will be covered by the curtain stack.
 Just take your window width and multiple by 0.3.

 Example: Your wall to wall sliding door is 3500 mm.
 3500 mm X .3 = 1050 mm of curtain stack covering your glass.
 For centre opening curtains divide this number by 2.